Feasting With a Silver Spoon

 We talked for a few more minutes.
 I thanked him, showered, and changed.
 As I walked out to the truck, I realized I had plenty of input from people I trusted and respected in just the last week.
 I needed time to process.
 It wasn’t that long ago that I let a dream grab hold of me.
 I wasn’t going to do that again.
 I climbed in and Kim started the truck.
 She knew when I wanted to talk and when I didn’t.

 I took stock of what I knew for sure.
 I loved Kim with all my heart and I wanted to spend my life with her.
 I was going to work for Hector for the summer because I needed the money for a ring for Kim and because I had promised.
 I was committed to swimming and baseball for next season.
 I thought a minute or two and came to the conclusion that just about everything else was negotiable.
 It was up to me.
 I wanted to decide, then tell Kim and get her input.
 I had a bunch of people that had already given input.
 Franklin, Karen, and Mom were a constant source of good advice.
 Cheryl had given me advice on sex.
 Doctor Legare and three coaches had given me advice that would take some time to sort through.
-I needed to write down all my options and see where they lead, then decide.
+I needed to write down all my options and see where they led, then decide.

 I also knew that deciding early gave me a head-start on everyone else.
 And I needed it if I wanted to give my best.
-Better, wasn’t a goal.
+Better wasn’t a goal.
 I needed some concrete goals.
 Kim trusted me and said she’d stand by my decisions on which way to go.
 That was nice but it also left the burden of deciding squarely on my shoulders.
 I thought that I’d make up my mind and share my plans with her, then invite her to shoot holes in it.
 That’s what I would do.

 We pulled into my driveway and got out.
 Kim looked over the hood of her truck at me.
 “Want to talk about it?”